 Edith is a seasoned technical writer and owner of Bell Design Technologies.
 She thinks that despite AI providing multiple benefits, it’s still a “man-made technology that has its faults”.

-Therefore, complete dependency on AI is not an answer because credibility has a huge role in technical writing.
+Therefore, complete reliance on AI is not the answer, as credibility plays a significant role in technical writing.

-“Due diligence is important to achieving credibility” and, on the part of a company, is crucial when it comes to retaining high-quality content and meeting industry standards.
+“Due diligence is important to achieving credibility,” and, for a company, it is crucial to retaining high-quality content and meeting industry standards.

 As a result, Edith believes that if a technical writer is leveraging AI, they “need to proofread and fact-check the AI output for understandability and accuracy.”

-10. Elizabeth C. Haynes, Technical Writer at SceinceIO
+10. Elizabeth C. Haynes, Technical Writer at ScienceIO

-Elizabeth C. Haynes is a Technical Writer at SceinceIO.
+Elizabeth C. Haynes is a Technical Writer at ScienceIO.

-As a creator of API documentation, Elizabeth understands the nuances of technical writing and developing self-service learning assets.
+As an API documentation creator, Elizabeth understands the nuances of technical writing and the development of self-service learning assets.

-She believes that AI is bound to make a lot of companies feel that they don’t need a technical writer anymore.
+She believes that AI is bound to make many companies feel they no longer need a technical writer.
 However, this is bound to “cause the overall quality of documentation to suffer at those companies.”

 That’s why companies that value skilled writers and use their expertise to develop documentation are bound to grow and move forward.